 Eating well plays an important role in the health and well being of the older adults we serve and can be a key factor in a person’s ability to remain independent at home.
-Our hot nutritious meals delivered to the home or enjoyed at one of our Senior Dining Centers or Lunch Clubs are designed for the specific nutritional needs of older adults.
+Our hot nutritious meals delivered to the home or enjoyed at one of our Community Dining Centers or Lunch Clubs are designed for the specific nutritional needs of older adults.
 The program relies on hundreds of volunteers to help deliver, package and serve meals.

 A nutritious meal delivered by a friendly driver is much more than sustenance.
 It goes a long way in helping maintain independence.
 Meals on Wheels are provided short-term or long-term to homebound elders age 60 and older who are unable to prepare a nutritionally balanced meal for themselves.
 Cold evening meals and frozen weekend meals are also available for clients who have no other resources.
 Meals are delivered between 10 a.m. and 1 p.m.
 Monday through Friday, except holidays.